5 min read · Cost

 Key takeaways

-- Iron irrigation water is California-common cause
+- Iron in irrigation well water is a California-common cause on rural and foothill parcels

 FAQ